-Imagine you are in the 1985 Xiamen described in “A Walk in a Chinese Port Town.”
+Imagine it’s 1985 and you in Xiamen, Fijian Province.
 You come to an old building of hand-cut granite and a curvy, red roof.
 Inside there are dark wooden staircases, freshly swept red tile floors, the somewhat dingy look of a typical traditional Chinese building.
 Then you enter a ward which reminds you of World War I or II movies with European settings.
 Above the hand-crank hospital beds are mosquito net racks hanging from the ceiling.
 You approach the one bed with a heater/air-conditioner, a luxury reserved for foreigners and important Chinese.
 The patient is a tall, gregarious young man with a New Zealand accent.
 He gestures a lot when he talks, and he looks at you as if his only interest is communicating to you personally.

 I do arts and crafts at home.
 I came to China to see if I could pick up some skills here.
 I’d like to learn Chinese painting, calligraphy, and wood carving.

 On the boat from Hong Kong I met Michelle, and we spent most of the voyage talking.
 She said I should come to the university and meet some other artists and some New Zealanders.
 One of them I knew from my hometown.
 So within about four days I got to know several people.
 I also got a big room in the foreign students’ dorm on campus, which is costing me about four kuai a night [four yuan or $1.39].

 A few days after I arrived in China, I got horrible stomach pain.
 I thought I had a stomach bug, and Dean went to the hospital for some Chinese medicine, and I took that.
 It tasted horrible.
 I’ve heard that Chinese medicine is usually really effective, but this was not what you take when with an inflamed appendix, you know?
 I lay there all day and all night.
 Then I got up and got dressed, and I walked out and met George, the tall American guy.

 “There’s a clinic downstairs.”